FASB’s ASU 2023-09: Transforming Income Tax Disclosures — Is Your Company Ready?

 How Centri Can Help

-• Provide specialized training and system assessments to ensure seamless transition.
+- Delivering tailored training and conducting system assessments to facilitate a seamless transition.

 Managing Director | CPA